stonecharioteer/vinay87.github.io/source/resume.rst

 .. note::

-    You may find more blog articles online `here. <https://vinay87/github.io/blog/index.html>`_ Additionally, you may find my articles on `Medium.com. <https://medium.com/@ktvkvinaykeerthi>`_
+    You may find more blog articles online `on my personal github pages. <https://vinay87/github.io/blog/index.html>`_ Additionally, you may find my articles on `Medium.com. <https://medium.com/@ktvkvinaykeerthi>`_